Deploy Office 365 Groups Dynamics 365 (online)

 - The fields in the card shown in the Group conversation are not customizable.

-- Nothing is required in Customer Engagement apps to make the connector work.
+- Nothing is required in model-driven apps in Dynamics 365 to make the connector work.

-- For sensitive information, you should connect your Dynamics 365 for Customer Engagement apps record to a private group where only approved members can view contents.
+- For sensitive information, you should connect your record to a private group where only approved members can view contents.
 For public groups, everyone in the org has access to view contents.
 See "Public and private Office 365 groups" in Learn more about groups.

-You need to have Customer Engagement apps version CRM Online 2015 Update 1 or later, to install Office 365 Groups.
+You need to have version CRM Online 2015 Update 1 or later, to install Office 365 Groups.
 If Office 365 Groups appears as an available solution in the Dynamics 365 Administration Center, but you receive the following error when trying to install: "Solution install failed.
 Please try again later.
-If the problem persists, contact customer support," you’ll need to update your instance of Customer Engagement apps before you can install Office 365 Groups.
+If the problem persists, contact customer support," you’ll need to update your environment before you can install Office 365 Groups.

-When a user leverages the Office 365 Groups for Dynamics 365 for Customer Engagement apps feature to connect an Office Group to Microsoft Dynamics 365 for Customer Engagement apps (online), data (including new conversations and documents) will be stored on the Exchange and/or SharePoint system and shared with the members of that Office Group, even if they are not licensed or authorized Dynamics 365 for Customer Engagement apps users.
+When a user leverages the Office 365 Groups feature to connect an Office Group to model-driven apps in Dynamics 365, data (including new conversations and documents) will be stored on the Exchange and/or SharePoint system and shared with the members of that Office Group, even if they are not licensed or authorized users.
 Users will only be able to share the data that they have access to, and Administrators can limit the data that is shared by limiting the access privileges of their users.

 Collaborate with your colleagues using Office 365 Groups